metromedia-technologies/mmt-redesign/_posts/2017-05-07-wells-fargo.markdown

 ---
 ![image](../../assets/img/wellsfargo-hero.jpg "Wells Fargo")

 <span>M</span>MT prodcued these eye-catching bulletins for Wells Fargo’s ad campaign to show people that they have borrowing options.
-With the help of their well-known horse-and-carriage logo and the legendary Lucy & Desi, they got their point across.
+With the help of their well-known stage coach logo and the legendary Lucy & Desi, they got their point across.
 There’s only one choice in quality bulletins when it comes to Out of Home advertising.
 Call your MMT Rep today!

 ![image](../../assets/img/wellsfargo-img2.jpg "Wells Fargo")